ashvinbondada/CryptoProductStats/README.md

    python manage.py runserver
    ```

-6. Navigate to the frontend directory and install dependencies:
+6. Navigate to the frontend directory from root and install dependencies:
    ```bash
    cd frontend
    npm install